MisterSirCode/SCMM/README.md

-# The Assist Menu
+# SirCode's Mod Menu

- A general tool for teardown to assist in gameplay or development
+A classic mod for teardown.
+Provides cheats or utilities to assist in gameplay or development